dossiers-page/dossiers-page/_posts/2020-10-31-teapot-simplifying-statistical-tests-with-a-click.md

 * Serves the results in a table
 * As a user, you can select one of the independent variables and the application runs one-sided/two-sided statistical tests (if applicable)

-Underneath the application is [tealang](https://github.com/tea-lang-org/tea-lang) (python library).
-To know about the library and why it was written, please watch the video below.
-{% include video id="eyoAqNKTjGQ" provider="youtube" %}
 # Screenshots
 ![data load ](/assets/images/wine_quality_file_load.jpg)